-The increase in selling, general and administrative expense in the recent three and six month periods was principally due to increases of \$1.6 million and \$0.8 million for personnel-related expenses, including personnel costs associated with the acquisition of Integration Associates, respectively.
-We expect that selling, general and administrative expense will remain relatively stable in absolute dollars in future periods and may fluctuate with changes in revenues.
+The increase in selling, general and administrative expense in the recent three and nine month periods was principally due to increases of \$2.5 million and \$3.3 million for personnel-related expenses, including personnel costs associated with the acquisition of Integration Associates, respectively.
+We expect that selling, general and administrative expense will remain relatively stable in absolute dollars in future periods and may fluctuate as a percentage of revenues due to changes in sales.